Reichenbach an der Fils: Educational Institutions

 In addition to a secondary school (Realschule), Reichenbach also has the Lützelbachschule, which is a primary and secondary modern school (Grund- und Hauptschule).
 The Brunnenschule, which was a pure primary school, was dissolved.
-The branch of the Marquardschule Plochingen, a special needs school, rounds out the educational offerings.
+The branch of the Marquardschule Plochingen, a special education school, rounds out the educational offerings.
 A school in Reichenbach was first mentioned in 1580.
 However, in the 16th and 17th centuries, children attended school only during the winter.
 A summer school met with resistance from the population because the children had to do fieldwork, even though compulsory education had existed since 1649.
 An energetic teacher is said to have achieved at least having classes on Tuesdays and Fridays during the summer.
 It was not until 1735 that schooling became year-round.
 The first school building was a structure built in 1738 on Kirchstraße, which no longer exists today.
 In 1825, the community built a new school building on Schulstraße, and in 1897, the eastern half of the Brunnenschule was constructed.
 The western section of the former elementary school (Volksschule) was built in 1912.
 In 1953, the first buildings of the Lützelbachschule were constructed in Brühl, which was a major financial challenge for the community.
 A gymnasium and sports field were added five years later.
 The building for the secondary school (Realschule) was built in 1976.
 Students from the secondary modern school (Hauptschule) and secondary school from Hochdorf and Lichtenwald are also taught at this educational center.
 The local library, with more than 22,000 books as well as cassettes, DVDs, and videos, is also housed in the secondary school building.

 The first kindergarten was established in 1844 on Kirchstraße but probably did not open year-round until the end of the 19th century.
 However, only children who were still too young for fieldwork were brought to the "Kenderschüle."
 Today, there are eight kindergartens in Reichenbach: Robert-Schöttle-Kindergarten, Oskar-Voltz-Kindergarten, Siegenberg-Kindergarten, Michaelis-Kindergarten, Steinäcker-Kindergarten, Clärchen-Seyfert-Kindergarten, a forest kindergarten, and the Mini-Kindi in the town hall.